castrodaniella/get_new_quote/README.md

 # Get Your Quote

 ## Description
-This website generate new quotes after a click.
+This website generate new quotes when your click at the button "Get Your Quote".

 ## Features
 It has 3 motivational quotes saved in an array, which will be randomly be selected.